Laurence Leamer: Personal life

 Leamer is married to Vesna Obradovic, who assists him with the research for his books.
 The author has one daughter, Daniela, and two grandchildren.
 The couple maintain residences in Palm Beach, Florida and Washington, D.C.
-Leamer's brother, Edward, is an economics professor at UCLA, the Chauncey J. Medberry Chair in Management, and director of the UCLA Anderson Forecast.
+Leamer's late brother, Edward, was an economics professor at UCLA, the Chauncey J. Medberry Chair in Management, and director of the UCLA Anderson Forecast.
 His other brother, Robert, is an attorney and executive vice president of a Brooklyn-based long-term care health system.